yaal-coop/sheraf/doc/introduction.rst

 - **Models**: ZODB does not provide a *model* layer.
 Its usage is mainly about storing :class:`~persistent.Persistent` objects, and it is up to you to choose which parts of your object you want to save.
-Sheraf propose a unique - but flexible - way to define models, and take care of the saving mechanism for you.
+Sheraf propose a unified - but flexible - way to define models, and take care of the saving mechanism for you.
 - **Indexation**: ZODB does not provide an *indexation* layer.
 Instead it provides you datastructures like `BTrees`_ and let you use them as you like to index your data.